Squaw Mountain LO

 with catwalk on a one-story stone base

 Squaw Mountain Lookout was put on the National Historic Lookout Register in 2003.
 It underwent a ten-year restoration project from 1993-2003 by the Colorado Forestry Assn., U.S.F.S. and FFLA.
-Beginning in 2006, the same group began repair and maintenance with anticipation of placing the lookout on the rental system.
+Beginning in 2006, the same group began repair and maintenance in preparation for placing the lookout on the rental system in the summer of 2013.
+Visit the United States National Forest web page, Squaw Mountain Fire Lookout Cabin Rental, for more information.

 The city and county of Denver built the original lookout in 1925.
 The new lookout, built by the CCC (Civilian Conservation Corp) for the U.S. Forest Service, was placed higher in elevation by 50 feet, increasing the view to cover the Berthoud Pass area.
 It was destroyed by a windstorm on January 7, 1969 and rebuilt with a roof designed to withstand the wind and snow.

-Visit the National Historic Lookout Register entry for Squaw Mountain.
+Visit the National Historic Lookout entry for Squaw Mountain.

 For more information, especially with respect to radio equipment and operations, see Forest Fire Lookout Towers of the Arapaho-Roosevelt National Forests and Rocky Mountain National Park.